 click for larger view

 31.Nf3??
 Qf4+!
 32.Kg1 Nxf3+ 33.Rxf3 Rd1+ 34.Kf2 Qxh4+ 35.g3 Qh2+ 36.Ke3 Qd2+ 37.Ke4 Qd5+ 38.Ke3 Rd3+ 0-1

-Game 5 was a Tarrasch French again: a short draw.
-Game 6 saw Larsen's "improved Meran" again, this time with the better 12...Nxc5.
+Game 5 was a Tarrasch French again: a draw in 17 moves.
+Game 6 saw Larsen's "improved Meran" again - this time with the better 12...Nxc5.
 It was not clear to Uhlmann (or anyone in 1971) how to meet this move, or whether it should be allowed in the first place (Black completely equalizes).
 Larsen finished him off with a pretty cross pin.
 (12) Game 7 reached the same position as in Game 1, until Larsen played 10.Nd2.
 The play was typical of the Reti Opening, and posed Uhlmann no problems.
 In Game 8, Larsen switched to the Grünfeld Defense.
 Ahead by two points, he could have exchanged down to a likely draw at move 24, but in an inexplicable attempt to obtain Uhlmann's queen for two rooks, he lost two pawns - and the game.
 (10) Buoyed with success, Uhlmann may have had hopes to draw Game 9, and level the score with the white pieces in the next.
 He essayed the French Defense for a third time.
 The game was adjourned in a better positon for Larsen, however, who had bishop versus knight and chances of a passed pawn on the queenside.
 Uhlmann hung on until he allowed a pawn race to conclude in Larsen's favor.